-AspenTech Ups the Ante Again with Aspen Unified
+AspenTech Raises the Ante Again

 On May 16, 2022, Emerson Electric Company and Aspen Technology announced the closing of their $11B merger which brings together much of Emerson’s industrial software businesses (OSI Inc. and Geological Simulation Software) with AspenTech to create the “new AspenTech” as a global industrial software provider.
 With the close of the transaction, Emerson owns 55% of the new AspenTech and AspenTech shareholders own the remaining 45%.
 The company now employs more than 3,700 people located in 62 offices across 41 countries.